-- completed 18,052 Safe and Well Checks, of which: - 32% were referred from an agency partner - 6,162 were classed as high risk - provided 139 safety talks to children and young people

-• helped look for 34 high risk missing people.
+- completed XX,XXX Safe and Well Checks, of which; - XXX% were referred from an agency partner; - XXX were classed as high risk; - provided X,XXX talks in schools to children and young people; - helped look for XXX high risk missing people.

-Protecting

-Our specialised business fire safety staff ensure legal regulations are being met.

-Did you know that during 2022-23 we:

-- completed 690 fire safety audits on business premises - served a total of 6 enforcement notices - completed 9 prohibition notices - worked closely with farmers and landowners to manage controlled burning work, and therefore reduced the number of calls made to Control.
+Protecting Our specialised business fire safety staff ensure legal regulations are being met Did you know that during 2022-23 we: completed XX,XXX fire safety audits on business premises; served a total of XX enforcement notices, prohibition notices and formal cautions; X prosecutions were successfully made; worked closely with farmers and landowners to manage controlle worked closely with farmers and landowners to manage controlled burning work and reduce calls into Control.